Department of Labor Logo United States Department of Labor

 computer network architects image Computer Network Architects

-Computer network architects design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and Intranets.
+Computer network architects design and implement data communication networks, including local area networks (LANs), wide area networks (WANs), and intranets.

 Computer programmers Computer Programmers